VeracityLabs/nameless-py/README.md

 # nameless_py

-nameless_py is a solution for anonymous credentials.
+nameless_py is a solution for anonymous credentials, which are useful for a variety of use-cases.

+This library was initially built to certify sensor data (images, etc) as real whilst concealing their origin, but it is also suitable for the traditional ZK-ID use-cases as well.

 It provides everything you need to generate, manage, and use anonymous credentials.